Fire and rescue services

 If you're bitten or scratched by an animal, get medical help straight away.

-Private hospital facilities in major urban centres are reasonable.
-But public hospitals in the rest of the country usually have limited facilities.
+Public and private hospital facilities in major urban centres are of reasonable quality.
+Public hospitals, outside of the capital usually have limited facilities.

 Treatment at private clinics and hospitals is expensive.